uofajillian/edx-documentation/en_us/xblock/source/anatomy/python.rst

 Note the following details about the fields in the Thumbs XBlock.

 * ``upvotes`` and ``downvotes`` have the scope ``Scope.user_state_summary``.
-  This indicates that the data in these fields are specific to the block and the same for all users.
+  This indicates that the data in these fields are specific to the XBlock and the same for all users.

 * ``voted`` has the scope ``Scope.user_state``.
 This indicates that the data in